This is the follow up to buying and selling domain names for a profit.

 5. Mailing List

 Start building a mailing list from day 1.
-A website with attached mailing list commands more money.
+A website with an attached mailing list commands more money.

 6. Start Creating Search Engine Optimized Content